ameistad/haloy/README.md

 # Haloy

 Haloy is a simple and lightweight CLI tool for deploying your apps to a server that you control.
-It automates the deployment of Docker containers and manages HAProxy to handle reverse proxying, load balancing, and TLS termination.

 ## ✨ Features
   * **Zero-Downtime Deployments:** Haloy waits for new containers to be healthy before switching traffic, ensuring your application is always available.